abpio/abp-commercial-docs/en/road-map.md

 Here, a list of major items in the backlog we are considering to work on in the next versions.

-* Integration to an open source Workflow library.
 * Account module: Authority delegation, Google authenticator integration.
 * Tenant impersonation for the SaaS module.
 * Dynamic dashboard system.